We invite applicants for funded graduate study at UMass Geography for Fall 2020:

 If you are interested in the MS or Ph.D program, please contact individual Geography core faculty with whom you wish to study.
 Click here for more information on Geography faculty

-General questions can be addressed to the Geography Graduate Program Director, Eve Vogel at firstname.lastname@example.org.
+General questions can be addressed to the Geography Graduate Program Director, Qian Yu at email@example.com.

 Master of Science in Geography

-We offer an MS degree in Geography for those who wish to study human geography, environmental geography, or Geographic Information Science and Technologies (GIST).
-This program is designed to take two years, and involves a set of graduate level Geography courses and either a research-based thesis or a non-thesis option that involves a project and an oral exam.
+We offer MS degrees in Geography for those who wish to study human geography, environmental geography, or Geographic Information Science and Technologies (GIST).
+The MS Geography program is designed to take two years, and involves a set of graduate level Geography courses and either a research-based thesis or a non-thesis option that involves a project and an oral exam.
 Students work closely with their advisors, and programs are highly customized.
 Students entering without a background in geography may need to do additional coursework to establish a sufficient foundation for MS studies.
 All entering students must take a graduate level course on geographic theory and analysis.

-We offer a one year MS degree option for students who already have a strong background in geography, and a one year MS in Geography (concentration in Geographic Information Science and Technology).
-Contact Professor Forrest Bowlick, email@example.com, for more information on the MS-GIST program.
+We also offer a one year MS Geography degree option for students who already have a strong background in geography.
+Contact Professor Forrest Bowlick, firstname.lastname@example.org, for more information on the MS-GIST program.

-Students are encouraged to correspond directly with a Geography faculty member (Gaubatz, Yu, Vogel, or Stevens) when considering the MS degree program.
+Students are encouraged to correspond directly with a Geography faculty member when considering the MS degree program.

-For further assistance please contact the Geography Program Director, Eve Vogel at firstname.lastname@example.org.
+For further assistance please contact the Geography Program Director, Qian Yu at email@example.com.

 Doctor of Philosophy in Geosciences with a concentration in Geography